kvarak/dnd/docs/_Classes/paladin.md

  **Stand Against the Darkness**.
 Be the first to raise your weapon in times no one else will.

 ### Leader
 When you take this oath, you become a beacon of inspiration to those around you.
-You gain proficiency with Leadership.
+You gain 1 skill point to spend on the *Leadership* skill.

 ### Sacred Touch
 When you use the Divine Smite feature, you can spend one additional die from your pool to inspire your allies, granting each ally that can see and hear you advantage on the first attack they make before the start of your next turn.
 You can spend a single die for no extra damage.